St. Jacobs, Ontario

-St. Jacobs is a community and former village located in the township of Woolwich in Waterloo Region, Ontario, just north of the city of Waterloo.
-It is a popular location for tourism, due to its quaint village appearance, retail focus and Mennonite heritage.
+St. Jacobs is an unincorporated suburban community in the township of Woolwich in Waterloo Regional Municipality, Ontario, Canada.
+It is located north of the city of Waterloo.
+It is a popular location for tourism, due to its quaint appearance, retail focus, and Mennonite heritage.
 Waterloo Region is still home to the largest population of Old Order Mennonites in Canada, particularly in the areas around St Jacobs and Elmira.
 They are often seen on the local roads using their traditional horse and buggy transportation; many also use horses to pull the implements in their farm fields.

 The Conestogo River, which powered the village's original mills by the 1850s, runs through the village.
 At the time of the 2016 Census, St. Jacobs had a growing population of 1,988 people.